 The timing

-The estate freeze is planned 12 to 24 months before the effective transition — sometimes more.
+An estate freeze is often planned 12 to 24 months before the effective transition — sometimes more.
 It’s a technical exercise that involves a tax specialist and often a corporate lawyer, and it fits into the broader picture of tax planning for a Quebec SME sale — share sale versus asset sale, lifetime exemption, and closing dividends included.

 Building a realistic transition plan